 In 2014, Steele is tasked with replacing two-time All-American and Butkus Award winner C.J.
 Mosley in the middle of the Alabama defense.
 Senior middle linebacker Trey DePriest is next up for the Crimson Tide in the middle and has the talent and experience to step into the signal-calling role for the Tide defense.
 Steele inherits a talented group to work with at both middle linebacker positions with the return of junior Reggie Ragland, junior Dillon Lee and sophomore Reuben Foster.
 True freshman Shaun Dion Hamilton also arrived on campus early to go through spring drills.

-Steele directed Clemson's defense from 2009-2011 and helped the Tigers win the 2011 Atlantic Coast Conference Championship, which was their first league title since 1991.
-The 2010 defense led the ACC and ranked 13th nationally in points allowed, surrendering only 18.8 points per game.
+Steele spent three years (2009-11) as the defensive coordinator at Clemson.
+The Tigers won the 2011 Atlantic Coast Conference Championship, which was their first league title since 1991.
+The 2010 defense led the ACC and ranked 13th nationally in points allowed, surrendering 18.8 points per game.
 Clemson claimed the Atlantic Division Championship in 2009.

 Prior to Clemson and Alabama, Steele worked at Florida State under head coach Bobby Bowden for four seasons (2003-06) as the executive head coach.
 He was named the Rivals.com National Recruiter of the Year in 2005 at FSU after helping the Seminoles sign the top class in the country.
 His pupils at FSU included Michael Boulware, a finalist for the 2004 NFL Rookie of Year Award with the Seattle Seahawks, as well as first round picks Ernie Sims (Detroit Lions) and Lawrence Timmons (Pittsburgh Steelers).
 Steele came to Florida State after serving as the head coach at Baylor University from 1999-2002.